Amount indicated in the table below is for 2021

 - All modules registered for in the previous year are taken into account.

-- Students who achieved a Grade Point Average (GPA) of at least 75% (figures are not rounded off) in the previous year will qualify for a senior achievement award.
+- Students who achieved a Grade Point Average (GPA) of at least 75% (figures are not rounded off) in the previous year will qualify for a [email protected] Assist Senior Undergraduate award.
 Only modules for which a pass percentage can be obtained as prescribed in the year book will be taken into account in calculating the GPA.

-- Students registered during the previous year of study for the following programmes do not qualify for the senior undergraduate achievement award:
+- Students registered during the previous year of study for the following programmes do not qualify for the [email protected] Assist Senior Undergraduate award:

 - UP academic study programmes presented by external institutions,